insightsengineering/rtables/tabletree_design.md

 ## Definitions

-- Row - a single row in the table, can be the following types
-  - Label row - a row with no data tehre to display a varaible or other label for a position in the nesting structure
-  - Content row - a row within the content table at a positioni within the tree, contains summary or aggregate data for that nesting level
-  - Data row - a row containing the result(s) of the tabulation (e.g., mean of AGE) for a subset of the data defined by position in the tree structure
 - Header lines - The multi-row defnition of the column layout and the dividing "row" displayed between the the columns and the table rows
 - Repeat Row - A label or content row which must be repeated after pagination to correctly display the position/context of the first row in the new page.
 - Pagination at row - The row will be the _last_ row displayed on a given page, with a page break after  it (or in the future, after any footnotes/footer material)